battles-app/desktop/DIAGNOSTIC_LOGGING.md

    ```
    .\battles-desktop.exe
    ```
-4. This will show all console logs in the terminal
+4. This will show console output in real-time AND save to the log file

 ### Step 4: Analyze Logs
 Look for the patterns described above for each issue: